Mounted Grenadiers Regiment: Role

 At present, the regiment acts as the Presidential Honor Guard regiment and fulfills ceremonial protocol functions.
 It is the caretaker of the Casa Rosada, the Argentine Presidential Palace at the eastern end of the famous Plaza de Mayo.
 The regiment also takes on ceremonial and security duties at the various residences of the President of Argentina nationwide.

 The Regiment also mounts guard at the Buenos Aires Metropolitan Cathedral, where its founder's remains are buried, and at the Palace of the Argentine National Congress.

+In popular culture

+In June 2023, the Argentine Rugby Union released an away kit for the Argentina national rugby union team (mostly known as Los Pumas) which was inspired by the uniform of the Mounted Grenadiers Regiment.
+The away kit was worn at the 2023 Rugby World Cup.